duderstadt-lab/mars-docs/examples/fret.md

 #### <a name="4"></a> Filter Traces to only have 1 Donor and/or Acceptor
 In the next step, the identified traces will be filtered for having only 1 donor and/or acceptor instead of multiple.
 This removes molecules from the analysis that might have clumped together therefore showing the presence of multiple fluorophores at one location.
 This prevents bias in the calculation of the FRET parameters caused by unjustified intensity values.

-First, assign a global (metadata) region for the interval 2<T<500 named 'active' to all metadata records.
+First, assign a global (metadata) region for the interval 2<T<500 named 'active' to all metadata records (alternative, use [script B](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_pipelines/FRET) to do this and the next step in an automated fashion).
 By analyzing this region of the data only the first frames displaying drastic intensity differences are removed from further analysis.
 Next, identify the bleaching steps in each trace using the 'change point finder' tool (Plugins>Mars>KCP>Change Point Finder).
 Apply the settings as shown below.
 Repeat this step for all intensity channels (Y column: 1 Green, 1 Red & 0)

 <div style="text-align: center">